Conservation

 Hyderabad Residency Cemetery

 The cemetery of the former British Residency in Hyderabad, India, was in a desolate condition until the Deccan Heritage Foundation joined BACSA in 2016 to conserve the graveyard.
-The cemetery, the restored former Residency and its garden will form a significant addition to Hyderabad’s built heritage and become an attractive destination for visitors from both India and abroad.
+The cemetery, the restored former Residency and its garden form a significant addition to Hyderabad’s built heritage and have become an attractive destination for visitors from both India and abroad.

 Nicholson Cemetery, Delhi

-BACSA’s project to conserve Delhi’s Nicholson or Cashmere Cemetery is another example of cooperation.
+BACSA’s project to conserve Delhi’s Nicholson or ‘Cashmere’ Cemetery is another example of cooperation.
 The Delhi Chapter of the Indian National Trust for Art and Cultural Heritage is BACSA’s local conservation partner.
 The estimated project costs are beyond BACSA’s resources; funding from Indian and British sources will be needed if the project is to succeed.

 William Coates Blaquiers Tomb